mrsanford/Project-Penney/README.md

 # **Project Penney Overview**

 This version of Project Penney is a 3-bit implementation.
-The game works where Player 1 (P1) selects a three card length combination of red and black cards, represented as RED = 0 or BLACK = 1.
-The project is a simulation designed to visualize and analyze combination outcomes in order to (1) help Player 2 (P2) to exploit the advantage of picking second through minimizing loss, maximizing wins, or increasing the chances of a draw.
+The game works where two players compete by choosing three-bit sequences consisting of binary values (RED = 0 or BLACK = 1).
+The project is a simulation designed to visualize and analyze player combination outcomes.
+There will be randomly generated sequence, and the first player whose chosen sequence appears in order in the generated sequence wins.

+##### There are two ways in which points are scored:
+- Tricks: a trick is won when a player's three-card sequence appears in the shuffled deck of cards.
+Tricks only have a value of +1 every time, so a sequence appearance will always only be worth +1 trick.
+- Cards: cards are also won when a player's sequence appears in the simulated deck.
+A number of won cards will always be a minimum of three (equalling the player's sequence).
+Winning cards are counted from the last card of the previous trick + 1 to the end of the player's matching trick.

+##### Game Considerations:
+Since Player 1 commits to a sequence first, Player 2 has a strategic advantage in selecting their combination where they can minimize loss, maximize chances of winning, or to increase the likeliness of a draw.
+This advantage is represented in the combination formula:
+- If P1's combination is [1,2,1]
+- P2's formula would be [-2, 1, 2]

 ### Features
 - Deck shuffling and storing: the simulation has generated a set of easily reproducible and accessible seeds, which are used to shuffle the decks.
 The shuffled decks have been stored in .npz files in the [/data](https://github.com/mrsanford/Project-Penney/tree/main/data) folder.
 Considerations have been taking to allow for new decks to be either appended to existing ones, or for newly shuffled decks to be inputted into brand new files.